Virginia Tech shooting: Criticism of university response

 University of Waterloo sociology professor Kenneth Westhues criticized both the university's response to the shootings and the Massengill Report.
 Westhues identified the cause of the shootings as a mobbing Cho had experienced in the Virginia Tech English department and suggested that the explanation for Cho's actions should go beyond what he calls the "defective character" explanation:

 A more truthful (and therefore more useful) explanation of the Virginia Tech murders focuses not on Cho's character but on the interaction between it and the situations he was in, not on his personal identity but on the interplay between who he was and how other people treated him.

 Westhues cited the experiences of another Virginia Tech student in the same department as being very similar to Cho's.
 He criticized Virginia Tech and the Massengill Report for failing to advance a fuller explanation of the causes of the shootings, which he suggested should be one of "character-situation interplay".

 Novelist Lucinda Roy, the former chair of Virginia Tech's English department, was also critical of the way the university treated Cho as a student.
-In her book No Right to Remain Silent: The Tragedy of Virginia Tech, Roy recounts how she worked with Cho one-on-one in a poetry tutorial and felt he didn't get the help that he needed.
+In her book No Right to Remain Silent: The Tragedy of Virginia Tech, Roy recounts how she worked with Cho one-on-one in a poetry tutorial and felt he did not get the help that he needed.

 [W]hen Roy approached campus counseling as well as others in the university about Cho, she was repeatedly told that they could not intervene unless a student sought counseling voluntarily.
 Eventually, Roy's efforts to persuade Cho to seek help worked.
 Unbelievably, on the three occasions he contacted the counseling center staff, he did not receive a comprehensive evaluation by them—a startling discovery Roy learned about after Cho's death. ...
 After responding to questions from the media and handing over information to law enforcement as instructed by Virginia Tech, Roy was shunned by the administration.
 Papers documenting Cho's interactions with campus counseling were lost.
 The university was suddenly on the defensive.